Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 Date provides a couple of class methods.

+****: Class methods are methods that Quick refresherare called from the class (class methods are not called from an instance)

 <!-- > -->

 - `Date.now() // 1564251902406` the ms at the current moment